Rotzlucky/PixelWizards/_lessons/lesson1.md

 Now let's put everything together to make a program that greets the user:

-1. In IDLE, click on "File" and then "New File"
+1. In PyCharm, create a new Python file called "greeting"
 2. Type the following code:

 ```python